Menopause Bloating: A Little Gassy But Still Classy

 That extra air in your stomach and gastrointestinal tract is either swallowed or created by the fermentation of food in your stomach.
 There are a few culprits – some hormonal, some lifestyle.

-Two: Diet.
 Many women experience weight gain in menopause and so switch their diet to include more fruits and veggies.
 These can cause gas, certainly at first, before the body adapts to the increase in fiber.

-Three: Air.
-Often women experiencing dry mouth or weight gain start chewing more gum.
+Often women experiencing menopausal dry mouth or weight gain start chewing more gum.
 The artificial sweeteners in sugar-free gums can cause some women stomach problems, and the extra air you swallow as you chew will find its own way back out.
 Fizzy drinks like sodas or carbonated water can also increase the air in your gut, as can smoking – another reason (yet another!) to quit if you can.

-Four: Eating habits.
 At this busy time of life when you may have to grab meals when you can, you may be eating too much or too quickly.
 Smaller meals enjoyed at a reasonable pace will result in less buildup of food (and therefore gas) in your digestive system.

-Five: Stress.
 Stress takes a toll on everything, including digestion.
 When bad enough, it can switch off your digestion, turning your gut into a cauldron.

-Six: Flora.
 Menopause can prompt changes in the bacteria of your gut – the flora that help break down your food.

 Menopause bloating remedies: how can we reduce the gas?